-#GP(0)

-'''

-If RCX is non-canonical form.
+#GP(0) If RCX is non-canonical form.

-'''

 If RCX points to a memory location not 8Byte-aligned.
 If the address in RCX points to a page belonging to a non-debug enclave.
-If the address in RCX points to a page which is not PT\TCS or PT\REG.
-If the address in RCX points to a location inside TCS that is not the FLAGS word.
+If the address in RCX points to a page which is not PT_TCS or PT_REG.
+If the address in RCX points to a location inside TCS that is not the FLAGS word. #PF(error code)If a page fault occurs in accessing memory operands.If the address in RCX points to a non-EPC page.If the address in RCX points to an invalid EPC page.